python-poetry/poetry/docs/dependency-specification.md

 ## Multiple constraints dependencies

-Sometimes, one of your dependency may have different version ranges depending on the target Python versions.
+Sometimes, one of your dependencies may have different version ranges depending on the target Python versions.

 Let's say you have a dependency on the package `foo` which is only compatible